Fall in love with our one-of-a-kind patchwork coats!

 The second group learned how to create designs in applique using embroidery and beading techniques to embellish the coat under the expert guidance of Carolyn Pearce and Mary Brown of The Embroiders' Guild of NSW.

 The project is now finished and we're so proud of the results.
-If you're keen on rocking one of these unique patchwork coats this winter, watch this space as they'll soon be available in-store and online in early June!
+If you're keen on rocking one of these unique patchwork coats this winter, they're finally available in-store and online - click here to explore the full range now!